Managing the Oracle Connector

 Specify the connection name and JDBC URL.
 The JDBC URL for Oracle database being connected must be:

-- You can use an Impersonation feature to work with Oracle data source on behalf of a proxy user.
+You can use an Impersonation feature to work with Oracle data source on behalf of a proxy user.
 Before you begin, you must configure proxy users with the corresponding privileges in the Oracle database.
 To use this, select the Impersonation Enabled check box and specify the Impersonation Username and Impersonation Password.
-See how to configure settings for a proxy user below.
+See Configuring Settings to Use a Proxy User.

 |If there are any changes in the Oracle database, you must clear the Zoomdata cache.
 See How Zoomdata Caches Data.|